Damauni-SE/Damauni-SE/README.md

 # About Me 🎭
 <p>Hello!
 I am a Computer Science graduate that is highly motivated and passionate about learning software development.
 I often practise coding because I aspire to become a software engineer.
-You can find me reading, going for walks, or creating artwork when not coding.
+Outside of programming, my hobbies include reading, video games, and creating artwork.
 Some of my art may be found on <a href ="https://www.tiktok.com/@damauni_">TikTok</a>. </p>

 Feel free to contact me by <a href="mailto:damauni.bingham@gmail.com">email</a> or by connecting with me on <a href ="https://www.linkedin.com/in/damauni-se/">LinkedIn</a> if you have any questions or concerns.